zer0Kerbal/KerbalXMAS/readme.md

 ![Code][CODE:shd]

-A holiday themed parts addon by Lunatic Aeronautics for Kerbal Space Program.
+A holiday themed parts addon (and plugin) by Lunatic Aeronautics for Kerbal Space Program.

 # Kerbal XMAS (XMAS)